richardthorp/rodeo/README.md

 ## Deployment to Heroku
-With the code required to run the app all stored in a repository with Github, deplying the app with Heroku can be done following these steps:
+With the code required to run the app all stored in a repository with Github, deploying the app with Heroku can be done following these steps:

 1. Sign in/sign up to [Heroku](https://www.heroku.com/).